-Ecological Thresholds Explanation Ecological Fire Requirements Actions for areas will depend upon whether the minimum threshold (i.e. burnt too frequently) or the maximum threshold (i.e. not burnt frequently enough) has been reached.
-Threshold breached This includes areas of vegetation where fire frequency has either been too infrequent, or too frequent for the maintenance of optimum biodiversity, as recommended within vegetation community fire thresholds.
+Ecological Fire Requirements Ecological Thresholds Explanation Actions for areas will depend upon whether the minimum threshold (i.e. burnt too frequently) or the maximum threshold (i.e. not burnt frequently enough) has been reached.
+Threshold This includes areas of vegetation where fire frequency has either been too infrequent, or too frequent for the maintenance of optimum biodiversity, as recommended within vegetation community fire thresholds.
 Minimum threshold breached: Suppression priority.
 Exclude prescribed burning for a minimum of 10 years in forest, heathland / tall shrubland and woodland.
-For other community types prevent successive fires until community is within threshold.
-Maximum threshold breached: Prescribed burning to be undertaken ensuring sufficient areas of old age class communities are left within the park.
+For other community types prevent breached successive fires until community is within threshold.
+Maximum threshold breached: Prescribed burning to be undertaken ensuring sufficient areas of old age class communities are left within the reserve.
 Managed as for Prescribed Fire Management Zone (see Section 5.1).
-Threshold reached This includes areas of vegetation where fire occurrence has reached the limit of identified vegetation community fire thresholds.
-Minimum threshold reached: Prevent successive fires until community is within threshold.
+Threshold reached This includes areas of vegetation where fire occurrence has reached the limit of identified vegetation Minimum threshold reached: Prevent successive fires until community is within threshold.
 Maximum threshold reached: Monitor vegetation community to determine age distribution.
-Prescribed burning may be undertaken, ensuring sufficient areas of old-age class communities are left within the park.
+Prescribed rodenod community fire thresholds. burning may be undertaken, ensuring sufficient areas of old-age class communities are left within the reserve.
 Managed as for Prescribed Fire Management Zone (see Section 5.1).
 Threshold not reached This includes areas of vegetation where fire has occurred at a frequency within the identified vegetation community fire thresholds.
 An indication of the number of fires permitted within the life of the plan before threshold is reached is provided.

-Ecological Thresholds Explanation Explanation • Actions for areas will depend whether the minimum thresh burnt too frequently) or the number threshold (i.e. not burnt frequency) has been reactions.
+Ecological Thresholds Explanation Ecological Fire Requirements Actions for areas will depend upon whether the minimum threshold (i.e. burnt too frequently) or the maximum threshold (i.e. not burnt frequently enough) has been reached.
 Nearing maximum, no fire recorded This includes areas of vegetation where a fire has not been recorded in the data provided.
-Area should be managed to ensure that a mosaic of fire ages within the area exist.
-Prescribed burning to be undertaken, ensuring sufficient areas of old age class communities are left within the park.
-Managed as for assigned fire management zone - see Section 5.1).
-This includes areas of vegetation where a fire has occurred at a frequency within the identified vegetation fire thresholds, however the threshold was reached in the past (i.e. >10 years ago).
+Area should be managed to ensure that a mosaic of fire ages within the area exist. ensuring sufficient areas of old age class communities are left within the Threshold not reached (reached >10 years ago) This includes areas of vegetation where a fire has occurred at a frequency within the identified vegetation fire thresholds, however the threshold was reached in the past (i.e. >10 years ago).
 An indication of the number of fires permitted within the life of the plan before threshold is reached is provided.
 Threshold not reached (breached >10 years ago) This includes areas of vegetation where a fire has occurred at a frequency within the identified vegetation fire thresholds, however the threshold was breached in the past (i.e. >10 years ago).
 An indication of the number of fires permitted within the life of the plan before threshold is reached is provided.
-Not addressed Not addressed This includes water bodies and a mapped as highly disturbed college and a mapped as highly disturbed and a mapped and a mapped as highly disturbed and a mapped and a mappe Not applicable.
+Not addressed This includes water bodies and areas mapped as highly disturbed or cleared vegetation.
+These areas have no identified vegetation community fire thresholds.
+Not applicable.